Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 3. A large number of nodes should be divided into chunks or clusters: This can help to organize the nodes and make it easier to understand the structure of the graph
 4. Clusters should contain related nodes: Grouping related nodes together can help to emphasize the relationships between them
 5. The area of the graph shown should be small: A smaller, more focused area of the graph can help to improve the readability and clarity of the information
-6. The overall graphical representation should present (tell) a good story in an understandable way.
+6. The overall graph representation should present (tell) a good story in an understandable way.

-Perceptibility and readability are necessary, but not sufficient criteria for quality graph visualization.
+Perceptibility and readability are necessary, but not sufficient criteria for the quality of graph visualization.
 In the paper [^5], the authors introduced another criterion called *faithfulness*, which refers to the ability of the visualization to accurately represent the data being displayed.
-They found that reducing the amount of detail shown in a graph can improve readability, but can also reduce the level of confidence, or the visualization's ability to accurately represent the data.
+They found that while reducing the amount of detail shown in a graph can improve the overall perception, it can also reduce the level of accuracy in representing the data.

-To address the challenge of visualizing large graphs while maintaining both a good level of perception and faithfulness, recent works [^6], [^7] have proposed the use of "proxy graphs" - smaller representatives of large graphs.
-Formally, a proxy graph can be defined as follows: given an input graph $G$ and its drawing $D$, a proxy graph is a smaller graph $G'$ with a drawing $D'$, such that if $G'$ is a good approximation of the $G$, then $D'$ is a good visualization of $G$ in which the user can see all the structure of G. In other words, the main challenge is to find a proxy graph that balances the competing objectives of perception and faithfulness.
+To address the challenge of visualizing large graphs while maintaining both a good level of perception and faithfulness, recent works [^6] [^7] have proposed the use of "proxy graphs" - smaller representatives of large graphs.
+Formally, a proxy graph can be defined as follows: given an input graph $G$ and its drawing $D$, a proxy graph is a smaller graph $G'$ with a drawing $D'$, such that if $G'$ is a good approximation of the $G$, then $D'$ is a good visualization of $G$ in which the user can see all the structure of $G$.
+In other words, the main challenge is to find a proxy graph that balances the competing objectives of perception and faithfulness.

 It is worth mentioning that we can distinguish between *homogeneous* and *heterogeneous* graphs.
-In homogeneous graph all nodes have the same types and characteristics, while in heterogeneous graph all nodes and edges have different types and characteristics.
+In a homogeneous graph, all the nodes and edges have the same types and characteristics, while in a heterogeneous graph, they may have different types and characteristics.
 Knowledge graphs are known representatives of heterogeneous graphs.

-A knowledge graph browser allows users to build and interact with a graph dynamically. *Static* graph simplification techniques create simplified version of a graph by analyzing its structure at a single point in time, after the graph is already built. *Dynamic* techniques, on the other hand, take into account changes in the graph over time.
-The simplest way to work with dynamic graphs is to treat them as a series of static graph snapshots.
-For the remainder of this paper, we will focus on working with a single static snapshot of a heterogeneous graph.
+It is also important to note that there are different approaches to simplifying graphs, depending on whether the graph is considered *static* or *dynamic*.
+Static graph simplification techniques create simplified version of a graph by analyzing its structure at a single point in time, after the graph has already been built.
+Dynamic techniques, on the other hand, take into account changes in the graph over time.
+The simplest way to work with dynamic graphs is to treat them as a series of static graph snapshots, which can be analyzed and simplified separately.
+In this paper, we will focus on working with static snapshots of a dynamic heterogeneous graph.

-We can distinguish between *lossy* and *lossless* graph simplification techniques.
-Lossy techniques are used in situations where it is more important to reduce the complexity of the graph and make it more interpretable.
-On the other hand, lossless techniques are used in situations where it is essential to preserve all the information of the original graph.
+Furthermore, we can distinguish between *lossy* and *lossless* graph simplification techniques.
+Lossy techniques are used in situations where it is more important to reduce the complexity of the graph and make it more interpretable, even if it means losing some information from the original graph.
+In contrast, lossless techniques are used in situations where it is essential to preserve all the information of the original graph, even if it means that the simplified graph may be less interpretable.
-# TODO Metrics to evaluate the goodness of the graph visualization

-In the rest of this section, we will describe and compare several techniques that can be used to find a proxy graph preserving a good level of perceptibility and faithfulness.
+In the rest of this section, we will describe and compare several techniques that can be used to find a proxy graph which preserves a good level of perceptibility and faithfulness.

 <h3 id="filtering">Filtering</h3>